 Several foundations in Germany provide young talents with scholarships based on varying criteria.
 A good starting point for searching for suitable options is the database of the German Academic Exchange Service (DAAD) or myStipendium (only in German).
 When considering an application, interested students should carefully research the right fit for their profile.

-Denominational foundations include Avicenna, which supports talented and socially en-gaged Muslim students, Cusanuswerk is the scholarship body of the Catholic Church in Germany, Ernst Ludwig Ehrlich Studienwerk supports gifted Jewish students, and ES Villigst supports students of the protestant faith.
+Political foundations in Germany that offer scholarships, including for international students, are the Friedrich Ebert Foundation, Friedrich Naumann Foundation for Freedom, Heinrich Böll Foundation, Konrad Adenauer Foundation, and Rosa Luxemburg Foundation.
+Denominational foundations include Avicenna, which supports talented and socially engaged Muslim students, Cusanuswerk as the scholarship body of the Catholic Church in Germany, Ernst Ludwig Ehrlich Studienwerk, which supports gifted Jewish students, and ES Villigst, which supports students of the protestant faith.
 Villigst also offers special scholarships for students with a refugee status of any religious denomination.

 Please bear in mind that you will have to find your way through the offers, and you will have to apply with every organization/foundation separately.
-We recommend that you read the application criteria carefully to pre-assess your eligibility and suitability.
-Please remember that the selection process for scholarships is highly competitive.
-Many of the foundations also expect German language skills or a (demonstrated) willingness to learn german, because they typically offer extra-curricular activities for which German is a precondition.
+Make sure that you read the application criteria carefully to pre-assess your eligibility and suitability, and keep in mind that the selection processes are highly competitive.
+Many foundations also expect good German language skills or at least a demonstrated willingness to learn German, because they typically offer extracurricular activities for which German is a precondition.

 Students who have already been admitted to the M.A.
-Human Rights can approach Prof. Dr. Katrin Kinzelbach (firstname.lastname@example.org) for advice on scholarship applications.
+Human Rights can approach our programme coordinator Ines Kalam (firstname.lastname@example.org) for advice on scholarship applications.
 Promising scholarship candidates will be provided with a reference letter.